lapser/rails/guides/source/configuring.md

 Controls how Rails handles paths relative URL redirects.

+When set to `:raise` (default), Rails will raise an `ActionController::Redirecting::UnsafeRedirectError`.
-When set to `:log` (default), Rails will log a warning when a path relative URL redirect is detected.
+When set to `:log`, Rails will log a warning when a path relative URL redirect is detected.
 When set to `:notify`, Rails will publish an `unsafe_redirect.action_controller` notification event.
-When set to `:raise`, Rails will raise an `ActionController::Redirecting::UnsafeRedirectError`.

 This helps detect potentially unsafe redirects that could be exploited for open redirect attacks.